Mathics3/mathics-django/README.rst

 * Integrated graphics, via `three.js <https://threejs.org>`_, and MathML mathematics output
 * Notebook-like sessions

-See also `Mathics3-live <https://github.com/Mathics3/Mathics3-live>`_ for a Webassembly-powered Python kernel backed by Pyodide, and `this <https://github.com/Mathics3/Mathics3-notebook-frontends>`_ for other notebook front-ends.
+See also `Mathics3-live <https://github.com/Mathics3/Mathics3-live>`_ for a Webassembly-powered Python core backed by Pyodide, and `this <https://github.com/Mathics3/Mathics3-notebook-frontends>`_ for other notebook front-ends.

 ScreenShot